paortizotalvaro/batch_from_spotify_api/README.md

 <a id='2-3'></a>
-### Perform a Request to New Releases
+### 2.3 - Perform a Request to New Releases
-__Each API manages responses in its own way so it is highly recommended to read the documentation and understand the nuances behind the API endpoints you are working with.__
+*__Each API manages responses in its own way so it is highly recommended to read the documentation and understand the nuances behind the API endpoints you are working with.__*

+<a id='2-3-a'></a>
 #### Simple Request: get_new_releases()
 The `get_new_releases` function: